vicenteraulfernandez/AngularChallenge/README.md

 ## Development server

-Clone the application running the command `git clone https://github.com/vicenteraulfernandez/AngularChallenge.git`
+Clone the application running the command in your computer D:/FOLDER/: `git clone https://github.com/vicenteraulfernandez/AngularChallenge.git`

 ## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Go to the project D:/FOLDER/AngularChallenge/ and run the command: `npm run start`, then navigate to `http://localhost:4200/`.